What is the Dow Jones Index? - Dow Jones Investing Strategies

 Bill Williams' Fractal Indicator identifies visible ups and downs on the DJI30 CFD trading platform.
 This technical indicator is often used to take a position on the breakout of these peaks and troughs based on the current trend of the index.

 ➢ When the US session begins, the Asian markets have already been closed for about two hours but in Europe, it is still daylight and the European trading sessions are still open.
-It is at this moment when trading volumes are most important.
+It is at this moment that trading volumes are most important.

 ➢ Once activity in the US markets has ended, there is a decrease in trading around 10 pm, until the Asian markets open.
 It’s important to know that the DJI30 CFD index is available 24 hours from Monday to Friday, which means greater trading opportunities.